 - Thomas Baron, Middletown, reduce the amount of litter on local beaches by designing and posting “No Littering” signs.

 - William Franznick, Middletown, educating younger generations on local environmental issues and topics by creating curriculum-based environmental lesson plans and resources to provide teachers.

 The SEAL program, which was funded generously by Impact 100 Jersey Coast as their first environmental grant, offers eligible high school students a unique leadership learning experience focused on local environmental issues.
 SEAL students collaborate with peers across Monmouth County through bi-monthly virtual group training sessions to learn the basics of community grassroots activism and advocacy, and how it can be achieved in their own schools’ communities.
 Topics presented in the training sessions, featuring experts in that field, include, but are not limited to civics and the voting system, environmental justice, water quality, environmental careers, recycling crisis, and watershed mindfulness.
 Students make connections from the lessons to their local communities and learn to make real change through problem-based learning.
 In addition, guest speakers, including elected officials, advocates, and activists will speak to the students to discuss successful strategies and campaigns to add real world context to the learning.
 To add a healthy bit of competition, Clean Ocean Action (COA) will use a point-based system to award students for their activities, leadership, collaboration, cohesiveness, stewardship and campaigns.
 Importantly, SEALs will help pass on their leadership and success to the community through presentations and engagement to middle schoolers and town councils.
-Interested high school students from eligible schools (listed earlier) should go to “Education Programs” at www.CleanOceanAction.org, contact Kristen Grazioso at 732-872-0111 or [email protected], and complete the SEAL Student Interest Form.
+Interested high school students from eligible schools (listed earlier) should go to “Education Programs” at www.CleanOceanAction.org, contact Kristen Grazioso at 732-872-0111 or [email protected]on.org, and complete the SEAL Student Interest Form.